danielhenrymantilla/own-ref.rs/README.md

 } // <- b cannot be used beyond this point
 ```

-Now our `b` instance is some owner `Box`, only, one which isn't really living in the heap, but rather, something which is using _borrowed_ `'local` storage.
+Now our `b` instance is some owning `Box`, only, one which isn't really living in the heap, but rather, something which is using _borrowed_ `'local` storage.

-In fact, we may be tempted to talk of "stack storage" rather than "local storage", since, traditionally, the local storage of a `fn` lives in the stack (even though this assumption breaks when dealing with `Coroutine`s/`Generator`s which `yield`, such as `Future`s which `.await`, as in the body of an `async fn` or an `async {}` block).
+In fact, we may be tempted to talk of "stack storage" rather than "local storage", since, traditionally, the local storage of a `fn` lives in the stack[^stack].

+[^stack]: even though this assumption breaks when dealing with `Coroutine`s/`Generator`s which `yield`, such as `Future`s which `.await`, as in the body of an `async fn` or an `async {}` block: the local storage living through `yield/.await` points is then stored within the state machine itself, which may very well have been heap-allocated while polled.

-We could then define:
+We could thus define:

 ```rs
 type StackBox<'local, T> = Box<T, &'local mut Slot<T>>;